-At December 31, 2009, the Company had the stock-based compensation plans described in Note 10 below.
-Total compensation expense related to these plans was \$3,319 and \$4,700 for the years ended December 31, 2009 and 2008, respectively, of which \$90 and \$0, respectively, related to options awarded to non-employees.
+At December 31, 2011, the Company had the stock-based compensation plans described in Note 10 below.
+Total compensation expense related to these plans was \$6,706 and \$14,036 for the years ended December 31, 2011 and 2010, respectively, of which \$0 and \$5,250, respectively, related to options awarded to non-employees.
 The Company estimates the fair value of options granted to establish the expense using the Black-Scholes model.
+When stock-based compensation is awarded to employees, the expense is recognized ratably over the vesting period.
+When stock-based compensation is awarded to non-employees, the expense is recognized immediately.